PaddlePaddle/docs/doc/fluid/user_guides/howto/basic_concept/numpy_array_en.rst

 Data types supported by PaddlePaddle Fluid contains:

-   * float16： support part operation
+   * float16： supported by part of operations
-   * float32:  major real number
+   * float32:  major data type of real number
-   * float64:  minor real number,support most operation
+   * float64:  minor data type of real number, supported by most operations
-   * int32: minor label
+   * int32: minor data type of labels
-   * int64: major label
+   * int64: major data type of labels
-   * uint64: minor label
+   * uint64: minor data type of labels
-   * bool:  control flow
+   * bool:  type of control flow data
-   * int16: minor label
+   * int16: minor type of labels
    * uint8: input data type, used for pixel of picture